Students learn in a variety of ways

 Centennial High School is a nationally recognized, exemplary alternative public school in Poudre School District.
 We feature a learning environment based on self-empowerment.
 Each year many school officials from around the nation come to visit our school.
 The Centennial model of education is now in place in 150+ schools and eight states.

-Poudre Community Academy is an alternative high school program for grades 9-12 that provides students with a small supportive environment in a closed campus setting.
-Poudre Community Academy has a small pupil-teacher ratio providing successful academic experiences through improved academic and social skills.
-Students have access to FRCC programs as well as dual enrollment opportunities.
-Most PCA students remain in the program through graduation.
+Poudre Community Academy is an alternative school, serving grades 8-12, that provides students with a small supportive environment in a closed campus setting.
+Poudre Community Academy has a small pupil-teacher ratio and extra support staff, providing successful academic experiences through improved academic and social skills.
+Students have access to FRCC programs, dual enrollment opportunities on and off campus, athletics and other school activities.

 Pathways After Hours is a program for students to earn high school credits in grades 9-12.
 Placement in the program requires a counselor or administrator's recommendation.
 All coursework is self-paced and skills such as work ethic and consistent attendance are emphasized throughout the program.